The 7 Best Hardware Encoders for Live Streaming (Update)

 How noisy is it?

-If you’re running the encoder in a closet, obviously you don’t care about this.
+If you’re running the encoder in a remote, obviously you don’t care about this.
 On the other hand, if the talent and production team are in a closed space, encoders without noisy fans are definitely best.

 With these questions in mind, let’s start exploring different encoder classes for different applications.